Nanjing Massacre: Rage and revenge

-Jonathan Spence writes:[T]here is no obvious explanation for this grim event, nor can one be found.
+Jonathan Spence, a British-American sinologist and historian, wrote:[T]here is no obvious explanation for this grim event, nor can one be found.
 The Japanese soldiers, who had expected easy victory, instead had been fighting hard for months and had taken infinitely higher casualties than anticipated.
 They were bored, angry, frustrated, tired.
 The Chinese women were undefended, their menfolk powerless or absent.
 The war, still undeclared, had no clear-cut goal or purpose.
-Perhaps all Chinese, regardless of sex or age, seemed marked out as victims.The dehumanization of Chinese people in the Japanese education system is also blamed for why many ordinary soldiers were eager to engage in atrocities.
+Perhaps all Chinese, regardless of sex or age, seemed marked out as victims.